 Elements of an Effective HIPAA Compliance Program

-To ensure organizations have all the boxes ticked for HIPAA compliance, the office of the Inspector General (OIG) for the Department of Health and Human Services (HHS) created a compliance training guide.
-The guide is referred to as “The Seven Fundamental Elements of an Effective Compliance Program.”
+To ensure organizations have all the boxes ticked for HIPAA compliance, the Office of the Inspector General (OIG) for the Department of Health and Human Services (HHS) created a compliance training guide.
+The guide is titled “The Seven Fundamental Elements of an Effective Compliance Program.”

-An auditor will use these criteria during investigations, and so as long as the organization is following the seven rules, they’ll be in compliance.
+An auditor will use these criteria during investigations, so as long as the organization follows the seven rules, it’ll meet compliance requirements.

 Detailed Reporting and Tracking Features